danda-panda-bytes/devcrate/app/projects/devcrate/ngx-dc-data-sources/README.md

 }
 ```

-### Third, Display your data with a virtual scroller and virtual for.
+### Third, Display your data with a virtual scroller and virtual for

 ```html
 <cdk-virtual-scroll-viewport [itemSize]="dataSource.rowHeight" [minBufferPx]="dataSource.rowHeight * 5" [maxBufferPx]="dataSource.rowHeight * 10">